ibm-cloud-docs/vmwaresolutions/archiref/vcsvsrx/vcsvsrx-planning.md

 6|ge-0/0/3 (node 0) & ge-7/0/3 (node 1)
 7|ge-0/0/4 (node 0) & ge-7/0/4 (node 1)
 8|ge-0/0/5 (node 0) & ge-7/0/5 (node 1)
+{: caption="Table 2.
+Interface names and mappings for a pair of vSRX VMs in a cluster (node 0 and node 1)" caption-side="bottom"}

 #### Default security zone configuration
 {: #vcsvsrx-planning-default-sec-zone}

-Table 3.
-Factory default settings for security policies.
+The following table shows the factory default settings for security policies.

 Source Zone|Destination Zone|Policy Action
 ---|---|---
 trust|untrust|permit
 trust|trust|permit
 untrust|trust|deny
+{: caption="Table 3.
+Factory default settings for security policies" caption-side="bottom"}

 As noted previously the default configuration merely represents a point from which to build the required configuration to meet your requirements.
 The creation of additional security zones is often necessary to support the various traffic flow patterns present in the account.